mounten/cpp-magic-function-params/README.md

 We define a new concept as a type constraint.
 The concept checks if the class/struct has implemented a static `extract` method for its own type.
 The `extract` method extracts the needed data from the `Context`.

-Technically Concepts and c++20 features are not needed.
-But the compiler outputs better compile errors when using concepts as template constraints.

 For Example:
 ```cpp
 struct Param